 Develop and implement a professional development plan that promotes growth in personnel.

 Understand the role of each stakeholder and their contribution to the special education program.

-Be knowledgeable about and support the use of effective teaching strategies for students with special needs.
+Be knowledgeable about and support the use of effective teaching strategies for students with specialized needs.

 Conduct research to answer questions related to special education practices and successfully and systemically meet the needs of exceptional learners.

 Application to and acceptance into Special Education Leadership program